ethereum/remix-ide/README.md

 We wholeheartedly welcome everyone to contribute.
 Suggestions, issues, queries and feedbacks are our pleasure.
 Please reach us on [Gitter](https://gitter.im/ethereum/remix) in case of any query.

+The site is internationalized.
+Do not make any corrections to .po or .pot files.
+These get handled in our translation management platform.
+To help with the translation of our documentation, please visit https://crowdin.com/project/remix-translation.
+To help with our translations of Remix's UI, please visit https://crowdin.com/project/remix-ui.